-Like many B2B companies, you’ve been running a disciplined account based marketing and sales program.
+Like many B2B companies, you’ve been running a disciplined account based sales and marketing program.
 To get there, you invested countless hours analyzing product market fit across industries, segments and individual companies.
 You relentlessly tested messaging across digital channels, SDR outreach initiatives and events, having little reason to doubt your conclusions.
 After all, recent headlines like “US economy smashes forecasts, adds 266,000 jobs,” were still fresh.

 But the world has changed.
 According to TOPO, 87% of B2B companies surveyed have already experienced pipeline impact.
 Some companies will remain in growth mode, but entire sectors face an economic cliff.
 Now what?